 I don’t know if its the familiar radio music or predictable interior, but I find something oddly comforting about gas stations.
 I pour some black coffee from the pot, find a lid that doesn’t look like its been picked up by ten people already, and stand in line to pay.
 While I’m waiting, I notice the man in front of me who has white hair and smile wrinkles.
 I don’t plan to strike up a conversation, but he invites me to go in front of him in line.
-I ask if he’s sure, and he says yes, of course, and points out the fact that I only have one item.
+I ask if he’s sure, and he says yes, and points to the fact that I only have one item.

 When its my turn to pay, I sit the coffee on the counter.
 Before I can even reach for my wallet the white-haired man says to the cashier,